-You, or your authorized representative, have to sign the schedule, and file it with your GST/HST return.
+You, or your authorized representative, have to sign the FNT schedule, and send it with your GST/HST return.

 You must keep copies of all documents to support your net tax calculations for audit purposes.
-Send the completed forms together to the following address:
+Send your completed GST/HST return and FNT schedule to the following address: